applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 We'll explore both of those through-out the rest of this notebook.
 First, let's cover the process of progressive multiple sequence alignment, just assuming for a moment that we know how to do both of those things.

 The process of progressive multiple sequence alignment could look like the following.
 First, we start with some sequences and a tree representing the relationship between those sequences.
-We'll call this our **guide tree**, because it's going to guide us through the process of multiple sequence alignment.
+We'll call this our guide tree, because it's going to guide us through the process of multiple sequence alignment.
 In progressive multiple sequence alignment, we build a multiple sequence alignment for each internal node of the tree, where the alignment at a given internal node contains all of the sequences in the clade defined by that node.

 <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/msa-tree-input.png">